Communications Intern for the Social Media and Adolescent Health Research Team (SMAHRT) at the Seattle Children's Research Institute

 Creating promotional materials for Instagram, facebook, and twitter

 When updating the SMAHRT's Instagram, Facebook, and Twitter accounts.
-I strived to inform people of SMAHRT's upcoming programs, research findings, and project updates in an accessible way.
-What I loved most about this role is that I got to focus on celebrating the accomplishments of SMAHRT members and capture their passion in writing and pictures!
+I informed people of SMAHRT's upcoming programs, research findings, and project updates in an accessible way.
+What I loved most about this role was celebrating the accomplishments of SMAHRT members and capture their passion in writing and photos!

 In an effort to develop my design skills, I used the graphic design software Canva to create promotional materials that could be shared on SMAHRT's social media channels:

-I also updated the Instagram @SMAHRTeam account with photos of each of the interns and their independent project through a series called #roadtoURS, which included blurbs about each project and quotes from each person:
+I also updated the Instagram @SMAHRTeam account with photos of each of the interns and their independent project through a series called #roadtoURS, which included blurbs about each project and quotes from each person This was an opportunity for followers of SMAHRT research to learn more about our projects and the people behind them, and hopefully encourage them to attend their presentations a the Undergraduate Research Symposium.

 To prepare for this project, I interviewed each team member to learn about what brought them to SMAHRT, what they wanted to gain from the experience, and the main takeaways from their research projects.
 It was really enlightening to learn about how people bridged their interest in social media and health through the inquiry of their independent project!